Barnard Castle: Economy

-The most important employer in Barnard Castle is Glaxo Smithkline, which has a large pharmaceutical manufacturing plant on the outskirts of the town which employs around 1,000 people.
+The most important employer in Barnard Castle is GSK, which has a large pharmaceutical manufacturing plant on the outskirts of the town which employs around 1,000 people.
 GSK has invested £80 million into the plant since 2007.
+Barnard Castle School follows GSK in second place, employing 183 people.

 Transport

 Barnard Castle has road connections to Bishop Auckland, Spennymoor and central County Durham via the A688 and Darlington, Stockton-on-Tees, and Middlesbrough by the A67.
 Barnard Castle is also 4 mi from the A66, with access to the M6 to the west and the A1(M) to the east.
 The B6278 also connects Barnard Castle with Middleton-in-Teesdale.
 The old road bridge over the River Tees was built in 1569 and is Grade I listed.

 Barnard Castle railway station was closed for passenger trains in 1964.
 A Bill was approved in 1854 for a line from a junction with the Stockton & Darlington Railway at Darlington to Barnard Castle and opened on 9 July 1856, with intermediate stations at Broomielaw, Winston, Gainford and Piercebridge.
 The terminus at Darlington only lasted five years.
 In 1856 the South Durham & Lancashire Railway proposed a line from Bishop Auckland to Tebay via Barnard Castle and Kirkby Stephen but only the western section was built with the Company receiving its Bill in 1857.